ewhinihan/trail_data/datasets_cleaned/datasets_cleaned.md

-    ATTRIBUTESUBSET column removed as it did not add value to the dataset and was an administrative value All blank cells replaced with "NA" and "N/A" replaced with "NA" for consistency Formatted columns GIS_MILES, TRAIL_CN, SEGMENT_LENGTH to have consistent number of decimal places Deleted WATER_MOTORIZED column as it only contained null values Deleted NONMOTOR_WATERCRAFT_ACCPT_DISC column as it only contained null values Deleted NONMOTOR_WATERCRAFT_MANAGED column as it only contained null values Deleted MOTOR_WATERCRAFT_ACCPT_DISC column as it only contained null values Deleted MOTOR_WATERCRAFT_MANAGED column as it only contained null values Renamed values in TRAIL_SURFACE for consistency (ex: replaced AC-ASPHALT with ASPHALT) Removed special characters, including "%" and replaced with decimals
+    ATTRIBUTESUBSET column removed as it did not add value to the dataset and was an administrative value All blank cells replaced with "NA" and "N/A" replaced with "NA" for consistency Formatted columns GIS_MILES, TRAIL_CN, SEGMENT_LENGTH to have consistent number of decimal places Removed WATER_MOTORIZED column as it only contained null values Removed NONMOTOR_WATERCRAFT_ACCPT_DISC column as it only contained null values Removed NONMOTOR_WATERCRAFT_MANAGED column as it only contained null values Removed MOTOR_WATERCRAFT_ACCPT_DISC column as it only contained null values Removed MOTOR_WATERCRAFT_MANAGED column as it only contained null values Renamed values in TRAIL_SURFACE for consistency (ex: replaced AC-ASPHALT with ASPHALT) Removed special characters, including "%" and replaced with decimals

     File: WA_RCOTrails_2017_cleaned.csv
-    Replaced blank spaces with "NA" to represent null values.
-    Deleted created_user and last_edited_user columns as they contained a user name that was not relevant to the data Normalized the created_date and last_edited_date columns to standardize date to ISO 8601 format (removed timestamp) Normalized TR_LENGTH column to make decimal places consistent
+    Replaced blank spaces with "NA" to represent null values Removed created_user and last_edited_user columns as they contained a user name that was not relevant to the data Removed NOT_SPECIFIED column as it only had null values Removed REVIEW_FLAG column as it only contained "yes" value which corresponds to REVIEW_COMMENTS column Normalized the created_date and last_edited_date columns to standardize date to ISO 8601 format (removed timestamp) Normalized TR_LENGTH column to make decimal places consistent